alexcarpenter/alexcarpenter.me/src/content/posts/user-manual.md

 ## Working hours

-- Monday thru Friday between the hours of 9am to 5pm EST
+- I work Monday thru Friday between the hours of 9am to 5pm EST.
+- I am most productive within the morning hours of the work day.
+- I don’t mind being contacted at any time but will likely only respond during working hours.

 ## Work environment